rjwats/esp8266-react/README.md

 ### Running the interface locally

 You can run a local development server to allow you preview changes to the front end without the need to upload a file system image to the device after each change.
-Run the standard npm start command to start the development server:
+Change to the interface directory and run the following command:

 ```bash
 npm start